react-native-elements/react-native-elements/docs/tooltip.md

 ### `withOverlay`

-Flag to determine whether or not dislay overlay shadow when tooltip is open.
+Flag to determine whether or not display overlay shadow when tooltip is open.

 |  Type   | Default |
 | :-----: | :-----: |